RIAEvangelist/node-parrot-drone/projects/common.md

  Represents the fact that the controller is able or not to stop or pause a playing FlightPlan

 Triggered : when the lock changes.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` LockStateChanged ` event from the drone :

 ```javascript